© Steve Lovegrove | Dreamstime.com

 Healthy Eating Pattern Keys: Nutrient Density and Portion Control

 The 2015-2020 Guidelines focuses not on individual nutrients or foods in isolation, but on the variety of what people eat and drink.
-Overall, you are advised to focus on nutrient-dense foods, and the amount you eat.
+Overall, you are advised to focus on nutrient-dense foods and to pay attention to the amount you eat (meaning, keep an eye on portion control).
 If you don’t already eat healthfully, Grossman recommends that you make small shifts in your current habits to reach the daily targets listed below (which are based on a 2,000 calorie-per-day diet), rather than a complete change that might be hard to sustain.

 - Vegetables: 2½ cups.
 Eat a variety of vegetables, including dark green, red and orange, legumes (beans and peas), and starchy options (for example, corn and peas).
 “Nine in 10 Americans eat less than the recommended amount of vegetables,” Grossman notes.
 “If you tend to avoid them, ask yourself if adding some to a favorite meal will really change how that meal tastes?
 Realistically, it probably won’t.”